M-Hernandez2/master_thesis/README.md

 Coastal agricultural tipping points of aquifer salinization due to climate-induced compound hazards

-A Thesis at The Pennsylvania State University
+A Thesis at The Pennsylvania State University, Department of Geosciences, 2025

+Contributing Authors:

-Madison Hernandez, Department of Geosciences, 2025
+Madison Hernandez - Dept of Geosciences

+Rachel Housego - Dept of Geosciences

+Raymond Najjar - Dept of Meteorology and Atmospheric Sciences

+Antonia Hadjimichael - Thesis Advisor, Dept of Geosciences

 ABSTRACT: